HealthX-Lab/MedCLIP-SAMv2/README.md

 ## How to run
 ### DHN-NCE Loss
-You can fine-tune the BiomedCLIP pre-trained model using our [DHN-NCE Loss](https://github.com/HealthX-Lab/MedCLIP-SAMv2/tree/main/loss)
+You can fine-tune the BiomedCLIP pre-trained model using our [DHN-NCE Loss](https://github.com/HealthX-Lab/MedCLIP-SAMv2/tree/main/loss).

+Our fine-tuned model can be downloaded [here](https://drive.google.com/file/d/1jjnZabUlc9_gpcP0d2nz_GNS-EGX0lq5/view?usp=sharing).
+Place it at `saliency_maps/model/pytorch_model.bin`

 ### Zero-shot Segmentation
 You can run the whole zero-shot framework with the following: